vitr-archive/amazon-s4-hosting/README.md

 ### Quick Step-by-step Instructions

-1. run cloudformation (~15 mins)
+1. Run cloudformation (~15 mins)
-2. update NS records from Route 53 in your domain registrar control panel (give it some time to propagate, I use namecheap, usual it takes no longer than a minute), sometime you may have a timeout
+2. Update NS records from Route 53 in your domain registrar control panel (give it some time to propagate, I use namecheap, usually it takes no longer than a minute), sometime you may have a timeout
-3. upload site content
+3. Upload site content
+4. Get the SSL certificates
-4. run sh script 2 times, e.g.
+  a) Run sh script 2 times, e.g.
-    ./my.sh larawhale.com vitdotonline@gmail.com
-    ./my.sh www.larawhale.com vitdotonline@gmail.com

-5. update CDNs (manual(()))
+    `./letsencrypt.sh yourdomain.com youremail@domain.com`
+    `./letsencrypt.sh www.yourdomain.com youremail@domain.com`
+  or
+  b) Use Amazon Certificate Manager
-    General set freshly created certificate and behavior
+5. Update CDNs (manual), set freshly created certificates